Top Ryde City: 20th Century

+21st Century

+Top Ryde Shopping Centre was listed for sale in early 2000.
+In October 2000 Bevillesta Group purchased Top Ryde Shopping Centre for $57 million from Grosvenor International Australia after two months of negotiations on the sale.
+Bevillesta Group intended to develop a major expansion on the centre and add discount department stores, cinemas and potentially a residential tower above the centre.

-Towards the end of the centre's life, it was almost a dead mall featuring Woolworths, Franklins, a bowling alley and around 90 stores which were predominantly banks and service stores.
+Towards the end of the centre's life, it was almost a dead mall featuring Woolworths, Franklins, along with three mini-majors such as BowlAustralia's WondABowl ten-pin bowling centre, Double Bay Clothing Warehouse, Go-Lo Discounts and 84 specialty stores which were predominantly banks and service stores.
 The centre was situated over 2 floors.
 The lower level had direct access to the bottom carpark level and featured Woolworths and a small food court.
 It was connected to the upper level via a travelator.
 The upper level contained Franklins and access to Blaxland Road and Devlin Street, as well as access to bus services.
-A smaller, third level which could be accessed via a staircase from the upper level and the rooftop carpark (originally the upper level of Grace Bros. and connected by elevators) featured the bowling alley.

 In July 2007, the centre was demolished, and shortly thereafter, construction began on redeveloping the site.
 The new centre was renamed to Top Ryde City after it was a chosen name from City of Ryde Council.

-Stage 1 was opened on 5 November 2009, consisting of around 115 stores including Woolworths, Big W, Dan Murphys & JB Hi-Fi.
+Stage 1 was opened on 5 November 2009, consisting of around 115 stores including Woolworths, Big W, Dan Murphy's and JB Hi-Fi.
 This is on the Tucker Street side of the development.
 Other stages progressively opened throughout 2010, each stage next to the previous moving progressively towards Pope Street.

 Stage 2 was completed and opened in March 2010 and included the opening of Aldi, Rebel Sport and 60 speciality stores.
 This also saw the first section of La Strada (fashion precinct) opened.

 Stage 3 was completed which consisted of the Myer department store and additional fashion outlets within the La Strada opened on 4 August 2010.

-Top Ryde City had its official opening on 20 August 2010 which was presided over by then Prime Minister Julia Gillard.
+Top Ryde City had its official opening on 20 August 2010 which was presided over by Prime Minister Julia Gillard.

 The final works which included Event Cinemas, a childcare centre, medical centre, Gymnasium, The new Ryde Library and The Ryde Planning and Business Centre all opened in February 2011.
 There were plans for Strike Bowling to open in February 2011, but the plans were cancelled and the bowling alley never opened.

 The southern pedestrian overpass opened in December 2009 and the northern pedestrian overpass was opened in August 2010.